Eat healthier in 7 days

 Less hunger - Filling your stomach with water can temporarily help to prevent hunger.

-Day 4 - Eat more unprocessed foods
+Day 4 - Eat less processed foods

 Excessively processing food often removes it's fibre and nutrients, the substances that fill you up and nourish the body.
 Alternatively, whole foods tend to be richer in fibre, vitamins, minerals and antioxidants.
 They take longer to digest, filling you up more and providing longer lasting energy.
-Whole foods also tend to have a lower glycemic index, an important component of the Total Wellbeing Diet.
+Whole foods also tend to have a lower glycemic index, which is an important component of the Total Wellbeing Diet.

 Day 5 - Moderate your alcohol intake